ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 In other circumstances, for example when a script is using higher timeframe information to provide a broader context to the script executing on a lower timeframe, one will often need confirmed and stable — as opposed to fluctuating — higher timeframe values.
-These are called *non-repainting* values because they are fixed values from a the previously *complete* higher timeframe bar only.
+These are called *non-repainting* values because they are fixed values from a the previously **completed** higher timeframe bar only.